 Texas Wildlife Association Foundation

 The Learning Across New Dimensions in Science program of the Texas Wildlife Association Foundation provides educational programs about agriculture, wildlife and habitat conservation to Texas schools.
-Through teacher training, curriculum materials and traveling exhibits, the program is able to teach both teachers and students about conservation initiatives and the environment.
+Through teacher training, curriculum materials and traveling exhibits, the program is able to educate both teachers and students.

 Theatre Under The Stars